-Further options for encrypted home directories are available from a command line tool, cryptconfig.
-Find more information about cryptconfig and which additional actions to take for stronger security in Section "Using Encrypted Home Directories" (Chapter 40, Encrypting Partitions and Files, †Reference).
+Find background information about encrypted home directories and which actions to take for stronger security in Section "Using Encrypted Home Directories" (Chapter 31, Encrypting Partitions and Files, †Reference).

 5.2.3 Using Fingerprint Authentication

 If your system includes the fingerprint reader by UPEK/SGS Thomson Microelectronics shipped with some IBM and Lenovo ThinkPads (also to be found in some other laptops, USB keyboards or as stand-alone device), you can use biometric authentication in addition to standard authentication via login and password.
 After registering their fingerprint, users can log in to the system either by swiping a finger on the fingerprint reader or by typing in a password.